Starting collecting your Dovercourt Bay with eBay, have a look at these items below

 Dovercourt and the Warner’s camp , which was situated on Low Road, I have kept this interesting in this paper cutting “ More fun than Hi De Hi” written by Rex Bale, who in 1938 came to Dovercourt to help out the entertainment manager whilst waiting for his own camp (Seaton) to open.
 That manager was the one and only Bill Owen!
 Compo from Last of the Summer Wine!

-This is Billy’s first wife Dolly with Grandpa showing her a plant or something beaautiful from the garden in one of the camps.
+This is Billy’s Butlin wife, Dolly Butlin with Grandpa showing her a plant or something beautiful from the garden in one of the camps.
 I’m not sure which camp it is.